se-edu/se-book/projectPlanning/pertCharts/text.md

 <div id="body">

-**PERT (Program Evaluation Review Technique) chart uses a graphical technique to show the order/sequence of tasks.** It is based on a simple idea of drawing a directed graph in which:
+**A PERT (Program Evaluation Review Technique) chart uses a graphical technique to show the order/sequence of tasks.** It is based on the simple idea of drawing a directed graph in which:

-* Node or vertex captures the effort estimation of a task, and
+* Nodes or vertices capture the effort estimations of tasks, and
-* Arrow depicts the precedence between tasks
+* Arrows depict the precedence between tasks

 <box>

-{{ icon_example }} an example PERT chart for a simple software project
+{{ icon_example }} An example PERT chart for a simple software project

 <img src="{{baseUrl}}/projectPlanning/pertCharts/images/pert.jpg" height="320" /><br>
 `md` = man days